 Why coconut flour?

-We minimize grain consumption in our home, and coconut flour makes a beautiful alternative to grain-based flours.
+We minimize grain consumption in our home, and coconut flour makes a beautiful alternative to grain-based flour.
 Moreover, coconut flour is particularly well-suited to sweet treats and baked goods as it has a fluffy texture and is reminiscent of yellow cake when sweetened.
-Coconut flour is also rich in protein, fiber and fat and, unlike grain-based flours, it doesn’t require soaking (wondering about why you should soak grains?
+Coconut flour is also rich in protein, fiber, and fat and, unlike grain-based flours, it doesn’t require soaking (wondering about why you should soak grains?
 Click here).
-In this recipe, its soft cake-like texture and faint coconut flavor complements the pineapple well.
+In this recipe, its soft cake-like texture and faint coconut flavor complement the pineapple well.
 It’s a natural choice.

 Coconut flour is dense and absorbent and it requires lots of liquid, usually in the form of eggs to produce a palatable result.
-As a result, cakes and baked goods made with coconut flour are typically more dense in vitamins and healthy fats than those made from grain-based flours.
+As a result, cakes and baked goods made with coconut flour are typically denser in vitamins and healthy fats than those made from grain-based flour.
 You can learn more about baking with coconut flour here.

 coconut pineapple upside down cake